Leeralim/Ocean/README.md

 After entering the data into the database, scientists can make queries on ships and flights and upload the resulting sample to a CSV format for further work with information.

+\begin{itemize}
+  \item The individual entries are indicated with a black dot, a so-called bullet.
+  \item The text in the entries may be of any length.
+\end{itemize}

 ## Functionality

 The user can: